-mapping immaterial value -or the ‘things you hold dear’- in the context of urban regeneration in Sheffield.
+mapping immaterial values -or the ‘things held dear’- within the context of urban regeneration in Sheffield.

 common-places (2019)